opentable/otj-metrics/readme.md

-This component provides a number of metrics for your application, including metrics for the embedded Jetty component, the JVM, and a rudimentary health-check.
+This component provides a number of metrics for your application, including metrics for the embedded Jetty component, the JVM, a rudimentary health-check, and an extensible health-checking framework.
 In addition, these metrics are automatically sent to Graphite, depending on your application's configuration.

 Requirements
 ------------